mike99mac/minimy-mike99mac/README.md

 One source of purchasing pushbuttons is here: https://www.amazon.com/dp/B09C8C53DM

-**TODO:** On another model, the computer is a RaspPi 400 which is *offboard*.
-This allows Lithium-ion batteries to be *onboard*.
-That will need new code that uses the arrow keys on the RasPi 400 for the same function.
+**TODO:** On the other boombox model, the computer is a RasPi 400 which is *offboard*, and the GPIO pins are not easily accessible.
+That will need new code to use the arrow keys on the RasPi 400 for the same function.

 # Debugging
 Maybe everything will work perfectly the first time, and you won't have to debug.
 But we know how that goes :))